dladlk/local-log4j-vuln-scanner/README.md

 The `-verbose` flag will show every .jar and .war file checked, even if no problem is found.

-The `-quiet` flag will supress output except for indicators of a known vulnerability.
+The `-quiet` flag will suppress output except for indicators of a known vulnerability.

 The `-ignore-v1` flag will _exclude_ checks for log4j 1.x vulnerabilities.

-The `-log` flag allows everythig to be written to a log file instead of stdout/stderr.
+The `-log` flag allows everything to be written to a log file instead of stdout/stderr.

 Use the `-exclude` flag to exclude subdirectories from being scanned.
 Can be used multiple times.